wcatron/Standardized-Lecture-Notes-Project/README.md

 - Topic
 - Supertopic
 - File
-- as of Commit
+- as of Commit (Year Month Date can be infered based on this)
 - Class - school-department-course-section
-- Year
 - Subject

 #### Format of Note Repos